GabrielAragorn/nlw-return-impulse/README.md

 <!-- GETTING STARTED -->
 ## ⚙️ Getting Started

 Clone the project on your wished directory:
   ```sh
   git clone https://github.com/GabrielAragorn/nlw-return-impulse-web
   ```
+  To run the following commands, you'll to install [Node.js](https://nodejs.org/en/download/).
   Them install all the dependecies of the project using the command below:
   ```sh
   npm install npm@latest -g